iomesh/docs/docs/deploy-iomesh-cluster/setup-iomesh.md

 | `iomesh.com/bd-serial` | Shows the disk serial number.|
 | `iomesh.com/bd-vendor` | Shows the disk vendor.|

-### Device Mapping
+### Mapping Block Devices

-Simply put, device mapping is about filtering block devices that meet requirements and then mounting them on the IOMesh cluster.
+Simply put, device mapping is about filtering block devices that meet requirements and mounting them on the IOMesh cluster.

 **Procedure**